 An hour later, both couples have taken full advantage of each other.
-We don’t have all night to play, always time for quick and dirty though.
+We don’t have all night to play, always time for quick quiver though.

 My brain alarm dings at five, I mental Janah awake, wake Amaya and we shower.
 I call room service at five thirty, order a pile of breakfast, coffee and tea.
 Chan rings, he’s in the lobby.

 Janah, “Room service is almost done, come up in five,” she and Nikko come to our room, Chan a couple of minutes later.

 We take our time, the food excellent, coffee rich and hot, scrambled eggs, pastry basket, smoked salmon, Brabant potatoes, essentially cubed French fries, mixed berries with crème fraiche.

 Janah, “Family is good?”